ChenWu98/generative-visual-prompt/README.md

 ```

 ## Citation
-If you find this repository helpful, please cite as
+If you find this repository helpful, please cite it as
 ```
 @inproceedings{promptgen2022,
   title={Generative Visual Prompt: Unifying Distributional Control of Pre-Trained Generative Models},